-The Company has stipulated its policy on corporate governance by emphasizing on the control and internal audit system, and corporate governance of Management to efficiently following its policy.
-This is for long term benefits of shareholders, including transparency on business operations, information disclosure, and with proper risk management as well as the Social and Environment Responsibility for sustaining development.
+The Company has stipulated its policy on corporate governance by emphasizing on the control and internal audit system and corporate governance of Management to efficiently following its policy.
+This is for long term benefits of shareholders, including transparency on business operations, information disclosure and with proper risk management as well as social and environment responsibility for sustaining development.

-In 2016, the Company has been continuously granted the Very Good CG Scoring from Thai Listed Companies Good Corporate Governance Survey Year 2016.
+In 2017, the Company has been continuously granted the Very Good CG Scoring and Top Quartile Companies by Market Capitalization from Thai Listed Companies Good Corporate Governance Survey Year 2017.

-The summary of corporate governance practices in 2016 is as follows:-
+The summary of corporate governance practices in 2017 is as follows:

-The Company’s Board of Directors stipulates policy on good corporate governance in a written format, and considers reviewing the good corporate governance policy and code of conduct manual for the Company Group.
+The Company’s Board of Directors stipulates policy on good corporate governance in a written format and considers reviewing a good corporate governance policy and code of conduct manual for the Company Group.
 Follow up on evaluation of policy compliance is set to at least once a year.
 The Company publishes manuals to Directors and employees for references and practices and announced in the Company’s intranet.

 - Shareholder Rights

 - Equal Right to Shareholders